 Tips for Having Productive Dialogues during One-on-Ones

-Use a tool that assists with agenda creation, provides sample 1-on-1 meeting questions to choose from, and allows you to log notes from each discussion in a central place.
-Good performance review software can assist with light check-ins and maintain a record of these conversations.
+We recommend using a tool that can assist with agenda creation, provide sample 1-on-1 meeting questions to choose from, and allow you to log notes from each discussion in a central place.
+Remember, documenting one-on-ones is really important.
+Good employee performance review software can assist with light check-ins and maintain a record of these conversations.
 Tracking these discussions and their outcomes will help you plan effective one-on-ones every week.
 Moreover, it will assist in conducting employee appraisals and self-reviews.

-You can also refer back to input you’ve shared over the past week through an instant feedback tool.
+You can also refer back to input you’ve shared over the past week through an employee feedback tool.
 Can you spot any trends, or do you have additional reflections to share?
-Look at progress toward KPIs via performance management software, too.
+A complete performance management software suite can help you track progress via measurable KPIs.

-Then, to make one-on-ones more meaningful, focus conversations on these key areas, says Gallup:
+Then, to make one-on-ones more meaningful, focus conversations on these key areas:

 Make space to discuss morale and motivation as well.
 At least once a month, check in about longer-term goals and dreams.